-This Draft RP/EA was prepared pursuant to the authority of DOI, represented by the USFWS, acting in its capacity as a natural resource trustee under Section 107(f) of CERCLA; as amended, 42 U.S.C. § 9607(f); Oil Pollution Act, 33 U.S.C. § 2702 (b)(2); Subpart G of the National Oil and Hazardous Substances Contingency Plan (40 C.F.R. § 300.600); and the CERCLA NRDA regulations (43 C.F.R.
+This Final RP/EA was prepared pursuant to the authority of DOI, represented by the USFWS, acting in its capacity as a natural resource trustee under Section 107(f) of CERCLA; as amended, 42 U.S.C. § 9607(f); Oil Pollution Act, 33 U.S.C. § 2702 (b)(2); Subpart G of the National Oil and Hazardous Substances Contingency Plan (40 C.F.R. § 300.600); and the CERCLA NRDA regulations (43 C.F.R.
 Part 11)2.
 The NRDAR process allows a natural resource trustee to pursue claims against a potentially responsible party for damages based on injuries to natural resources and their associated services in order to compensate the public for the loss of natural resources and their services.
-The goal of this process is to implement actions to restore, replace, or rehabilitate the natural resources that were injured or lost as a result of the release of a hazardous substance, or to acquire the equivalent resources, and their supporting ecosystems, belonging to, managed by, held in trust by, appertaining to, or otherwise controlled by DOI, such as migratory birds and endangered species (40 C.F.R. § 300.600).
+The goal of this process is to implement actions to restore, replace, or rehabilitate the natural resources that were injured or lost as a result of the release of a hazardous substance, or to acquire the equivalent resources or the services they provide.
+The scope of DOI's Trusteeship is for natural resources, and their supporting ecosystems, belonging to, managed by, held in trust by, appertaining to, or otherwise controlled by DOI, such as migratory birds and endangered species (40 C.F.R. § 300.600).